teresakae/BBlatro/README.md

 # BBlatro Calculator WIP
-I'm modding a version of EFHIII's Balatro Calculator to fit a custom deck of physical card that i made for my S/O. as someone who barely codes, this is a massive work in progress, but i hope i can complete it in time.
+I'm modding a version of EFHIII's Balatro Calculator to fit a custom deck of physical card that i made for my S/O. i havent coded anything like this, so this is a massive work in progress, but i hope i can complete it in time.
 For now, it'll only be able to scan my custom jokers (5), but we'll see :) wish me luck!

 --- original README
 # Balatro Calculator